open/close all folders

-Sage: "That'd be like us writing a story about Joseph Smith, who really had mormon powers wrecking all kinds of shit down in Utah, and the only one who can save us is DAVY FUCKING CROCKET!"
+Sage: "That'd be like us writing a story about Joseph Smith, who really had Mormon powers wrecking all kinds of shit down in Utah, and the only one who can save us is DAVY FUCKING CROCKETT!"

 - Sage freaking out and screaming like a little girl at the "Severed finger up the vagina" scene, all while The Addams Family theme plays in the background.
 In line with the previous episode, his face is also censored by Woody Allen.

 - Sage makes fun of the DVD menu for Ninja Cadets, particularly the fact that it's almost condescending, but also points out how awful the Media Blasters introductory animation looks.
 He then points out that he could do a much better job, and presents his version, which is basically the Media Blasters text flying in a black sky, complete with a cutout of John O'Donnell's head zooming in and saying "I'm a jackass!" before exploding.